-It is not required that a location use one of these forms, but academic appointees can be encouraged to use the appropriate form.
+It is not required that a location use this form, but academic appointees can be encouraged to use the appropriate form.
 If an appointee does not use a form but provides all of the documentation required that demonstrates their eligibility for the leave (in an email, for example), the University should maintain that documentation and grant the leave.